webix-hub/docs/data/api/refs/ui.search_props.md

 - api/link/ui.search_bottomlabel_config.md - sets a label under a control
 - api/link/ui.search_bottompadding_config.md - sets the bottom offset of the control input
 - api/link/ui.search_click_config.md - click action handler
-- api/link/ui.search_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.search_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.search_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.search_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.search_gravity_config.md - sets the view gravity (1 by default)